I have prepared this guide for those who are interested to pursue a fully-funded Ph.D. in Canada after their Masters.

 5. Apply for university

-6. Apply for study permit
+6. Apply for a study permit

 1. Select Universities: You are supposed to select 10 universities to narrow down your scope and attention.
-Choose 3 top-level, 4 mediocre and 3 low-ranking universities.
+Choose 3 top-level, 4 mediocre, and 3 low-ranking universities.
 This list is where your attention should be limited to.

 Do consider these factors while choosing a university because once you’ll get selected you have to settle-in and that could be difficult if you only considered ranking as your parameter while applying.

 2. Find the right faculty: Once you have a list of universities, start searching for the right professors.
-Scroll through university’s faculty pages and see which professors’ work is most relevant to your area of research.
+Scroll through the university’s faculty pages and see which professors’ work is most relevant to your area of research.

 Do check each professor’s personal website.
 Most of the professors advertise Ph.D. positions on their homepage.

 Short-list at least three professors from each university.
 So now you have 30 professors on your list.
 If you’re good in your field, you would have already known the best professors from Canada and they would already be there on your list.